-My son and his friend were visiting me from Switzerland for two weeks, so I was trying to take them to different places in a coast to coast journey.
-We were at the Caribbean side of the country so we decided to go to the Jaguar Rescue Center.
+My son and his friend were visiting me from Switzerland for two weeks, so I was trying to take them to different places on the coast to coast journey.
+We were on the Caribbean side of the country so we decided to go to the Jaguar Rescue Center.

 Why we decide to visit the Center

 This is a great place, not only to be able to observe many species of animals but also to support their survival, so I decided to share my experience with you.